 The Youth Ministry specialization serves as a way for DCE students to receive additional education, outside of the required youth ministry class, on how to minister to adolescents in our changing world.
 The Youth Ministry specialization is open to non-DCE students who desire to receive ministry education in order to work with adolescents in both church and para-church organizations.

 If you are interested in leading people in worship through experiential forms such as music, art, drama, and/or visual design; then you should consider Worship and the Arts.
 Most students in this specialization go on to be worship leaders in a church setting but other possibilities are available as you will be equipped in many forms of worship expression.

-Instead of a Specialization, a student may choose from one of the following minors: Behavioral Science (PDF), Business (PDF), Communication in the Church (PDF), Communication Production (PDF), Communication Speech (PDF), Computer Science (PDF), Music (PDF)
+Instead of a Specialization, a student may choose from one of the following minors or concentrations: Behavioral Science (PDF), Business (PDF), Broadcast Production, Computer Science (PDF), Interpersonal Communication, Marketing, Music (PDF), Political Science, Public Relations

 Once you are at Concordia University Texas, you will need to be admitted to the Program.
 Applications should be submitted during the Spring application period.
 Program admission forms are available in the DCE office and as a writable PDF form under the Requirements for Full Admission below.

 Requirements for Full Admission (See the DCE Handbook for more details)